-A. Flowchart for reviewing the headteacher's suspension or exclusion decision
+A. Flowchart for reviewing the Headteacher's suspension or exclusion decision

-Statement of intent
+Statement of Intent

-At The Derby High School, we understand that good behaviour and discipline is essential for promoting a high-quality education.
+At Clipstone Brook Lower School, we understand that good behaviour and discipline are essential for promoting high-quality education.

-Amongst other disciplinary sanctions, the school recognises that suspension and exclusion of pupils may be necessary where there has been a serious breach, or consistent breaches, of the school's Behaviour Policy.
-Suspending or excluding a pupil may also be required in instances where allowing the pupil to remain in school would be damaging to the education and welfare of themselves or others; in all cases, suspending or excluding pupils is only be used as a means of last resort.
+Amongst other disciplinary sanctions, the school recognises that suspension and exclusion of pupils may be necessary when there has been a serious breach or consistent breaches of the school's Behaviour Policy.
+Suspending (often referred to as temporary exclusion) or excluding a pupil may also be required in instances where allowing the pupil to remain in school would be damaging to the education and welfare of themselves or others; in all cases, suspending or excluding pupils should only be used as a means of last resort.

-The school has created this policy to clearly define the legal responsibilities of the headteacher, governing board and LA when responding to pupil suspensions and exclusions, to ensure that they are dealt with both fairly and lawfully, and in line with DfE statutory guidance.
-This policy also aims to secure a pupil's right to an education despite having been suspended or excluded, by ensuring that appropriate arrangements are in place.
+The school has created this policy to clearly define the legal responsibilities of the Headteacher, governing board, and LA when responding to pupil suspensions and exclusions to ensure that they are dealt with fairly and lawfully and in line with DfE statutory guidance.
+This policy also aims to secure a pupil's right to an education despite being suspended or excluded by ensuring appropriate arrangements are in place.

-A "suspension" is defined as the temporary removal of a pupil from the school for behaviour management purposes.
-A pupil may be suspended for one or more fixed periods, up to a maximum of 45 school days in a single academic year.
+A "suspension" temporarily removes a pupil from the school for behaviour management purposes.
+A pupil may be suspended for one or more fixed periods, up to 45 school days in a single academic year.
 A suspension does not have to be for a continuous period.

-An "exclusion" is defined as the permanent removal of a pupil from the school, in response to a serious breach or persistent breaches of the school's Behaviour Policy, and where allowing the pupil to remain in school would seriously harm the education or welfare of the pupils or staff in the school.
+An "exclusion" is defined as the permanent removal of a pupil from the school in response to a serious breach or persistent breaches of the school's Behaviour Policy, and where allowing the pupil to remain in school would seriously harm the education or welfare of the pupils or staff in the school.

-1. Legal framework
+Legal framework

-This policy has due regard to all relevant legislation including, but not limited to, the following:

-- Education Act 1996

-- Education Act 2002

-- Education and Inspections Act 2006

-- The Education (Provision of Full-Time Education for Excluded Pupils) (England) Regulations 2007

-- Equality Act 2010

-- School Discipline (Pupil Exclusions and Reviews) (England) (Amendment and Transitional Provision) Regulations 2023

-- The European Convention on Human Rights (ECHR)
+This policy has due regard to all relevant legislation, including, but not limited to, the following: Education Act 1996 Education Act 2002 Education and Inspections Act 2006 The Education (Provision of Full-Time Education for Excluded Pupils) (England) Regulations 2007 Equality Act 2010 The School Discipline (Pupil Exclusions and Reviews) (England) (Amendment and Transitional Provision) Regulations 2023 The European Convention on Human Rights (ECHR)